 What you need to know about us here in DC is that each of us had been "creative reusers" for a long, long time, and thought that having a community resource for interested artists and tinkerers was just about the greatest idea ever.
-SCRAP-DC formally began in August 2010 when Karen Klein signed a sponsorship agreement with SCRAP in Oregon that meant she wouldn't have to "reinvent the wheel."
-Heather Bouley came on board one short month later.
+SCRAP DC formally began in August 2010.
+In 3 years we have:

-- diverted nearly 5 tons of materials from local waste streams
+- diverted over 5 tons of materials from local waste streams

-- opened our own retail store at 52 O Street NW #L2, which runs solely on volunteer power
+- opened a retail store at 52 O Street NW and expanded to our current location at 3101 12th St NE, which runs solely on volunteer power

 - attended events and provided materials to kids and adults at eco- and craft shows, community parks, and business-hosted collection drives